 If you’ve been injured in a crash caused by a motorcyclist, you may be entitled to financial compensation.
-Experienced Alabama motorcycle accident lawyers at Caldwell Wenzel & Asthana can explain your legal rights and assess whether you have a claim.
+The experienced Alabama motorcycle accident lawyers at Caldwell Wenzel & Asthana can explain your legal rights and assess whether you have a claim.
 For a free initial consultation, call us at (251) 444-7000.

 A plaintiff in a motorcycle accident injury claim will need to prove negligence to have a successful claim.
 “Negligence” refers to one party’s careless or reckless behavior, ignoring the safety of others and causing harm to an individual.
 The four elements of proving negligence include:

-The defendant in a motorcycle accident claim owes the plaintiff a legal “duty of care” to ensure the safety of other motorists.
+- Duty The defendant in a motorcycle accident claim owes the plaintiff a legal “duty of care” to ensure the safety of other motorists.

 Motorcycle accidents are not uncommon, and because motorcycles weigh less and offer less protection than cars and trucks, a motorcyclist is often injured severely in crashes.
 Some of the risks of motorcycle riding include:

-Rather than steel doors, a roof and significant bumpers, a motorcyclist has only a helmet and boots for protection in the event of a crash.
-That’s why there are often traumatic head injuries, broken bones and road rash in motorcycle accidents.
+- Rather than steel doors, a roof, and significant bumpers, a motorcyclist has only a helmet and boots for protection in the event of a crash.
+That’s why there are often traumatic head injuries, broken bones, and road rash in motorcycle accidents.

-People drive cars every day, but many motorcyclists are new to cycling or only ride on the weekends.
+- People drive cars every day, but many motorcyclists are new to cycling or only ride on the weekends.
 Less time on a bike means less skill and agility, which can lead to accidents.

-While gravel and potholes are relatively easy for a car or truck to maneuver around with minimal impact, these road conditions can spell disaster for a motorcyclist.
+- While gravel and potholes are relatively easy for a car or truck to maneuver around with minimal impact, these road conditions can spell disaster for a motorcyclist.
 Spinning out on gravel or going over the handlebars after hitting a pothole can cause severe injury and trauma to a cyclist.

 Alabama law requires anyone who rides or operates a motorcycle to wear a helmet with a hard shell and a non-crushable material that endures road impact.
 Passengers on motorcycles must also wear helmets that are specifically designed for riding.
 The helmet must also have interior padding and a permanently attached chin strap.
-Protective headgear requirements are described in law at Section 32-12-41.
+Protective headgear requirements are described in law in Section 32-12-41.
 The only helmet exception to the law is for a passenger riding in an enclosed motorcycle sidecar.
-Alabama statute Section 32-5A-245 describes in greater detail laws about headgear, shoes and responsibility for juvenile riders.
-There are additional Alabama laws regarding motorcycles that govern rules of the road.
+Alabama statute Section 32-5A-245 describes in greater detail laws about headgear, shoes, and responsibility for juvenile riders.
+There are additional Alabama laws regarding motorcycles that govern the rules of the road.

 If you’ve been hurt in a crash with a motorcycle, you should take the following steps: